 Resources › For Students and Parents Old SAT Vs. Redesigned SAT Chart Share Flipboard Email Print For Students and Parents Test Prep SAT Test Prep Test Prep Strategies Test Registration Study Skills ACT Test Prep GRE Test Prep LSAT Test Prep Certifications Homework Help Private School College Admissions College Life Graduate School Business School Law School Distance Learning View More By Kelly Roell Education Expert B.A., English, University of Michigan Kelly Roell is the author of "Ace the ACT. " She has a master's degree in secondary English education and has worked as a high school English teacher. our editorial process Kelly Roell Updated February 19, 2020 Want to know even more about the redesign?
 Check out Redesigned SAT 101 for all the facts.
 Old SAT vs. Redesigned SAT Chart Below, you'll find the basics about the changes that happened to the exam in an easy, grab-it-and-go format.
 If you'd like more information about any of the features in the chart (the current SAT scoring, for example, which is dramatically different from the old SAT) click on the links to find detailed explanations of each.
 Old SAT Redesigned SAT Testing Time 3 hours and 45 minutes (225 minutes) 3 hours.
 50 minutes for the optional essay180 minutes or 230 minutes with essay Test Sections Critical ReadingMathematicsWritingEssay (not optional) Evidence-Based Reading and Writing (Reading Test, Writing and Language Test, Optional Essay)Mathematics Number of Questions or Tasks Critical Reading: 67Mathematics: 54Writing: 49Essay: 1Total: 171 Reading: 52Writing and Language: 44Mathematics: 57Optional Essay: 1Total: 153 (154 with essay) Scores Composite score: 600 - 800CR score: 200 - 800Math score: 200 - 800Writing score including essay: 200 - 800 Composite score: 400 - 1600Evidence-Based Reading and Writing: 200 - 800Math score: 200 - 800Optional Essay: 2-8 in three areasSubscores, area scores and cross-test scores will also be reported: More info, here!
 Penalties The current SAT penalizes incorrect answers 1/4 point.
 No penalties for incorrect answers The 8 Key Changes of the Redesigned SAT Along with changes to the test format, there were eight key changes that happened to the test that are a bit broader in scope than what's explained above.
 Students now need to do things like demonstrate a command of evidence across the test, meaning that they need to be able to demonstrate that they understand why they've gotten answers correct.
 Obscure vocabulary words went far, far away in the redesign, too (Goodbye, and good riddance, too.)
 They were replaced with "Tier Two" words most commonly used in texts and other platforms in college, the workplace, and the real world.
 Similarly, math problems are now grounded in real-world contexts emphasizing relevance to students.
 And science and history texts are now utilized for reading and writing along with important documents from American history and the global community.
 The link above explains each in more thorough detail.
 SAT Scoring Since the SAT went through such a major, thorough overhaul, testers are concerned about concurrence between the old and Redesigned SAT.
 Will students who have the old scores be penalized in some way for not having the most up-to-date test under their belts?
 How will students taking the current exam really know what sort of scores to shoot for if there is no long history of SAT scores established?
 The College Board has developed a concordance table between the current SAT and the Redesigned SAT for college admissions officers, guidance counselors and students to use as a reference.
 In the meantime, take a peek at SAT Scoring Frequently Asked Questions to see average national SAT scores, percentile rankings by school, score release dates, scores by state and what to do if your SAT score is really, really bad.
-Old PSAT Versus Redesigned PSAT Redesigned PSAT VS. Redesigned SAT The Redesigned SAT Scoring System The Redesigned SAT Math Test Redesigned SAT Test Format Redesigned SAT Writing and Language Test How to Find Your Old ACT Scores How to Find Old SAT Scores What Is the SAT?
-The Redesigned SAT Converting ACT Scores to SAT Scores When and How Many Times Should You Take the SAT?
-What Colleges Require SAT Subject Tests?
-Knox College: Acceptance Rate and Admissions Statistics Are Your SAT Scores Good Enough?
-What's a Good SAT Subject Test Score?
+Old PSAT Versus Redesigned PSAT Redesigned PSAT VS. Redesigned SAT The Redesigned SAT Scoring System The Redesigned SAT Math Test Redesigned SAT Test Format Redesigned SAT Writing and Language Test How to Find Old SAT Scores What Is the SAT?
+The Redesigned SAT How to Find Your Old ACT Scores What's a Good SAT Subject Test Score?
+4 Things You Must Do Before You Take the SAT Converting ACT Scores to SAT Scores 4 of the Best YouTube Channels for SAT Prep How to Understand SAT Scores in College Admissions Data When and How Many Times Should You Take the SAT?